bndtools/bnd/biz.aQute.bnd.gradle/README.md

 Bnd includes a [bnd Gradle plugin][17] for [Gradle][1] users to build bnd projects in Workspace builds.
-The [`biz.aQute.bnd.gradle`][2] jar contains the bnd Gradle plugin.
+The [`biz.aQute.bnd.gradle`][2] jar contains the Bnd Gradle plugin.
 This plugin requires at least Gradle 2.0.

-The bnd Gradle plugin builds a project based upon the information specified in the project's `bnd.bnd` file and the workspace's `cnf/build.bnd` file.
+The Bnd Gradle plugin builds a project based upon the information specified in the project's `bnd.bnd` file and the workspace's `cnf/build.bnd` file.

-The bnd Gradle plugin has the Gradle plugin name `biz.aQute.bnd`.
+The Bnd Gradle plugin has the Gradle plugin name `biz.aQute.bnd`.

 ## Workspace

-When creating the cnf project for a new workspace with bndtools, by default, the files for a gradle build will be installed in the workspace.
+When creating the cnf project for a new workspace with Bndtools, by default, the files for a gradle build will be installed in the workspace.
 This includes the following files in the root of the
 workspace: